dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 # CSS

+## Text

 * font-size
 * font-family
-    * the generic font families include monospace, serif and sans-serif
+    * the **generic font families** include monospace, serif and sans-serif.
+The generic font family names are not case-sensitive and they don't need quotes because they are CSS keywords.
         * when one font isn't available, you can tell the browser to "degrade" to another font.

                 p {